elastest/elastest.io-docs/docs/jenkins/index.md

 *   **Password**: password set on ElasTest launch

 <br>
-Before you execute your first Job integrated with ElasTest, if you wish, you can check if the connection between Jenkins and ElasTest  is successfully established.
+Before you execute your first Job integrated with ElasTest, you can check if the connection between Jenkins and ElasTest is successfully established.

 <div class="docs-gallery inline-block">
     <a data-fancybox="gallery-3" href="/docs/jenkins/images/conf.png"><img class="img-responsive img-wellcome" src="/docs/jenkins/images/conf.png"/></a>